piermafrost/GEOCLIM5_sulf/README.md

 to customize:
 * The number of boxes (parameter 'nbasin', standard number is 10) is defined in 'source/shape.inc', and *systematically set as 10* by the script `build_GEOCLIM` (line 660).
 Make sure to update those if you want to change the number of boxes.
-* Some routines (mostly 'creades.f') explicitely assume that the boxes are ordered **top to bottom**: for every non-surface boxes k, the fluxes of sinking particles is taken from the box k-1.
+* Some routines (mostly 'creades.f') explicitly assume that the boxes are ordered **top to bottom**: for every non-surface boxes k, the fluxes of sinking particles is taken from the box k-1.
 * The atmospheric box must be **the last box** (this is how it is identified by the code routines).
 Moreover, the indices corresponding to the atmospheric box **must be kept as it is currently** (1 in 'apport_ct.dat', 0 for all the others), or the loops on boxes